-The New Zealand at Expo 2020 team has partnered with Young Enterprise to create the Global Kaitiakitanga Project, a sustainability-focussed 14-month programme of high quality mentoring and international collaboration for young New Zealand innovators.
+The New Zealand at Expo 2020 team has partnered with Young Enterprise to create the Global Kaitiakitanga Project.
+The sustainability-focussed 14-month programme will provide high quality mentoring and international collaboration for young New Zealand innovators.

 In June 2019, we invited all New Zealand high school students participating in the Young Enterprise Scheme to take part in The Global Kaitiakitanga Project.
 We were extremely impressed with the quality of the applicants, as well as the innovative products they had developed.
 Congratulations to the following five companies who were selected to take part in the project.

 CloudMass' vision is to become a market-leading expert in the care and daily happenings of Dementia patients.
 This will increase the freedom of patients, and improve their quality of life whilst reducing the stress levels of their caregivers.
 We aim to achieve this through the CloudMass Ara, a miniature tracking device that is hidden upon the sufferer (with consent from the caregivers).
 It pairs with a custom application to provide real-time tracking as well as customisable geo-fences with instant notifications when the fence has been breached.
 This ensures that peace of mind is achieved for the safety of the dementia patient, whilst allowing them freedom in their daily lives.

 Sean Gibbs is an inspiring young leader, heading as the Chief Executive Officer of CloudMass.
 His entrepreneurial abilities and self-motivation set high expectations of himself and his team.
 Being innovative and having an ambitious mindset drives him to continuously improve.
 This is reflected in his in-school and out of school involvements including sports.
 Sean is a passionate swimmer and enjoys trying new sports.